 The HiRI instrument hosts an external aperture cover for foreign object protection and an internal shutter protects the tertiary mirror and detector assembly from solar illumination during non-operational mission phases.
 HiRI's structural system also facilitates the spacecraft's star tracker optical heads and gyroscope assemblies to improve the instrument pointing performance and image geo-location accuracy.

-The PAN detector array features five 6,000 pixel lines for 30,000 pixels in the cross-track direction while the Multispectral assembly makes use of five 1,500 pixel strips to cover five wavelength bands.
+The PAN detector array features five 6,000-pixel lines for 30,000 pixels in the cross-track direction while the Multispectral assembly makes use of five 1,500-pixel strips to cover five wavelength bands.
 PAN employs small 13 µm pixels while the MS array hosts pixels with a 52 µm pitch to cover the same area as the PAN detector.
-The PAN channel covers a wavelength range of 480 to 820 nm; the five multispectral bands cover blue (450-530 nm), green (510-590 nm) and red (620-700 nm) for the assembly of full-color imagery plus a near-infrared band at 775 to 915 nm.
+The PAN channel covers a wavelength range of 480 to 820 nm; the five multispectral bands cover blue (450-530 nm), green (510-590 nm) and red (620-700 nm) for the assembly of full-colour imagery plus a near-infrared band at 775 to 915 nm.

 Pan: 480-820 nm; TDI is only used for Pan data